beatriznegreiros/web-scraping-wos/README.md

 # web-scraping-wos
 ----------------------

-A Python tool to perform systematic literature reviews from searching on Web of Science (WoS), get useful information (title, author, year, citations, abstract, journal) and save it in tables (.csv).
+A Python tool to perform systematic literature reviews from searching on Web of Science (WoS), get useful information (title, author, year, citations, abstract, and journal) and save it in tables (.csv).
 These codes thus enable dynamic web scraping of WoS, leveraged by `selenium` and statically parsed by `beautifulsoup4`.

 ## Getting started
 -----------------------
 ### Setting up environment
-To run this tools, you'll need to setup a Python environment and install the necessary packages.
+To run this tool, you'll need to setup a Python environment and install the necessary packages.
 You can do so by following these steps:
 - Make sure you have [Firefox](https://www.mozilla.org/en-US/firefox/new/) installed
 - Clone this repository
-- Open the [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) prompt and create a new environment with ``conda create -n <env_name> python=3.9`` oruse virtualenv (for Linux machines) with ``python3 -m venv /path/to/new/virtual/environment``
+- Open the [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) prompt and create a new environment with ``conda create -n <env_name> python=3.9`` or use virtualenv (for Linux machines) with ``python3 -m venv /path/to/new/virtual/environment``
 - cd (change directory) into this repository and install the necessary packages (in the `requirements.txt`):
 ``pip install -r requirements.txt``